Stop It Now confidential helpline0808 1000 900

 What you’ll get from us

-We offer hybrid working, with a minimum of 2 days working from the office.
-We offer a NEST pension, 25 days annual leave rising to 30 days (plus statutory bank holidays) after 5 years’ service, up to 5 days learning and development per year to make sure you stay on top of your game, an employee assistance programme and the option of Benenden medical cover.
+We offer hybrid working, with a minimum of 2 days working from the office, free parking, a NEST pension, 33 days annual leave rising to 38 days (inclusive of statutory bank holidays) after 5 years’ service (in line with our leave year January-December), up to 5 days learning and development per year, an employee assistance programme and the option of Benenden medical cover.

 How to apply

-We really welcome informal conversations with prospective candidates about the role and the charity before the deadline.
-Please feel free to contact Head of Advocacy and Communications, Michael Walsh, on mwalsh@lucyfaithfull.org.uk.
+We really welcome informal conversations with prospective candidates about the role and the charity in advance of the deadline.
+Please feel free to contact Sarah Wefers (Practitioner (Research)) on swefers@lucyfaithfull.org.uk or Emily George (Helpline Manager) on egeorge@lucyfaithfull.org.uk.

 Please note the successful candidate will be required to undergo an enhanced DBS check for this position.